In conversation with Dr Miwako Tezuka, Director of Dib Bangkok

 Has the museum been well received specifically by the Bangkok audience?

-For the first phase of after the opening, we've had really great positive response.
+This is something that we still need to improve.
+But in the first phase after the opening, we've had really great positive response.
 And we are very, very happy to hear that there are many visitors who have come multiple times.
-Already there are people who in the first few months have come back to us two times, three times, four times.
-So that's a very, very good sign.
-So, what we need to keep doing for those repeat visitors is robust programs, whether that be catered to the general public or more focused on students or those who want to learn specifically about art and art history.
-Those are the things that our team is coordinating and will start to implement very soon.
+That's a very encouraging sign.
+What we need to continue doing for those repeat visitors is to provide robust programs, whether for the general public, for students, or for those who want to learn more specifically about art and art history.
+Those are the kinds of initiatives our team is currently coordinating and will start to implement very soon.

 Montien Boonma, Zodiac Houses, 1998–1999.
 Courtesy of Dib Bangkok.
 Photographer Monruedee Jansuttipan, 2025.